conduktor/conduktor-docs/src/pages/changelog/Gateway-3.5.0.md

 See [the encryption configuration docs](/gateway/interceptors/data-security/encryption/encryption-configuration) for more information.

-### Licence Expiry
+#### License Expiry

-We have altered the behaviour of the Gateway when your licence expires to provide a better experience.
+We have altered the behaviour of the Gateway when your license expires to provide a better experience.
 The behaviour is now as below:

-* We have added new metric `gateway.license.remaining_days` which you can monitor to track the time left on your licence
+* We have added new metric `gateway.license.remaining_days` which you can monitor to track the time left on your license
 * If the Gateway is currently running, do not automatically exit on license expiry.
-Rather, Gateway will now log a warning every hour that your licence is expired:
+Rather, Gateway will now log a warning every hour that your license is expired:

 ```text
 License has expired!
 You need to add a valid license to continue using Conduktor Gateway.
 Checkout our documentation if unsure how to set the license